 Two separate practitioners do not have to (and hopefully do not) be the UX and UI programmers.
 Instead, many user interface designers have a good user experience and can build easily from scratch.
 What you have to do is outsource the construction of your marketplace.

 You should have a prototype until this design stage finishes – a blueprint of the potential product that can be created, validated, and reviewed.

 Step 3: Development & Testing

 Define the upcoming marketplace’s key functionality.
-These features can provide the minimum necessary functionality to fulfil the specifications of your target customer.
-The goal is to create a basic application as easy as possible with a minimal amount of capital.
+These features can provide the minimum necessary functionality to fulfill the specifications of your target customer.
+The goal is to create a basic application as easily as possible with a minimal amount of capital.
 Then, starting this MVP checking.

 Test with your future customers your MVP marketplace submission.
-Your key goal in this stage is to ensure if the public wants your service.
+Your key goal in this stage is to ensure that the public wants your service.
 In this case.
-Listen to consumers, take their ideas into account and develop the offering.
+Listen to consumers, take their ideas into account, and develop the offering.

 Your company is far from assured success even though you clone the popular business model and application layout of Etsy.
 First of all, the use of a known website such as Etsy does not provide specific excuses to give up a nameless operation.

 The stage of creation involved robust collaboration and lots of brainstorming sessions and projects with the target group.
 Take the best of Etsy marketplaces, then incorporate exclusive features and polish them through consultations with actual, trustworthy customers on the battlefield.

 You have launched your MVP marketplace application at this stage, but your work is far away from over.
 Now is the beginning of the most exciting section of the project.
 Step 4 offers you the possibility to interact with actual customers, see first-hand how validated (or invalidated) the conclusions are.

 It is important to interpret customer reviews.
 User reviews can be a continuing encouraging source of innovative ideas, new implementations and fascinating integrations.
 Continue to grow the app, but do not ignore current customers.